georgeflanagin/anagrammatic/README.md

 Server](https://new.wordsmith.org/anagram/), and apparently we are not alone.
 It seems always to be down or overwhelmed by requests.
 To minimize its CPU usage, it works with a small list of common words.
-I'm interested in fewer, longer, and more interesting words.
+I'm interested in more interesting words.

 For example, `embrace inclusivity` is an anagram for